-- (b) stipulate that the information be treated in a confidential manner and not be further disclosed without the express consent of the Centre. - (6) The Centre may in writing authorise a competent authority to have access to such information as the Centre may specify for the purposes of performing the relevant authority's functions. - (7) The Centre may, in writing, authorise the Prosecutor-General or his or her designated officer to have access to such information as the Centre may specify for the purpose of performing his or her duties or dealing with a foreign state's request to mutual assistance in criminal matters. - (8) Despite anything to the contrary in subsection (4) the Centre may, spontaneously or upon request, disclose any information to an institution or agency in a foreign state that has the powers and duties to those of the Centre under this Act if the Centre is satisfied that that corresponding institution has given appropriate written undertakings - - (a) for protecting the confidentiality of any information communicated to it; and - (b) for controlling the use that will be made of the information, including an undertaking that it will not be used as evidence in any proceedings. - (9) The Centre may make inquiries on behalf of a foreign agencies agency where the inquiry may be relevant to the foreign agencies agency's analysis of a matter involving suspected proceeds of crime, money laundering, terrorist property or suspected financing of terrorism or proliferation.
+- (b) stipulate that the information be treated in a confidential manner and not be further disclosed without the express consent of the Centre. - (6) The Centre may in writing authorise a competent authority to have access to such information as the Centre may specify for the purposes of performing the relevant authority's functions.

+- (7) The Centre may, in writing, authorise the Prosecutor-General or his or her designated officer to have access to such information as the Centre may specify for the purpose of performing his or her duties or dealing with a foreign state's request to mutual assistance in criminal matters. - (8) Despite anything to the contrary in subsection (4) the Centre may, spontaneously or upon request, disclose any information to an institution or agency in a foreign state that has the powers and duties similar to those of the Centre under this Act if the Centre is satisfied that that corresponding institution has given appropriate written undertakings - - (a) for protecting the confidentiality of any information communicated to it; - (b) for controlling the use that will be made of the information, including an undertaking that it will not be used as evidence in any proceedings; and - (c) that the information is to be used solely for the purpose for which it has been requested and provided unless the Centre has given consent to the foreign institution or agency to use the information for any other purpose.